-The SATELLINE-M3-TR8 is a UHF radio transceiver module, which transmits and receives data from the UHF frequency band.
-The module is designed to be as compact and power efficient as possible.
-It has been developed to be especially suitable for integration into battery powered and space constrained host applications benefiting from UHF communications.
+The SATELLINE-M3-TR8 and SATELLINE-M3-TR9 are UHF radio transceiver modules, which transmit and receive data from the UHF frequency band.
+The modules are designed to be as compact and power efficient as possible.
+They have been developed to be especially suitable for integration into battery powered and space constrained host applications benefiting from UHF communications.